 The RE5 route from Hamburg to Cuxhaven gives the only opportunity to travel behind class 246 diesel locomotives.

-Since the December 2007 timetable change, Metronom have operated an hourly service in each direction seven days a week, complemented by a small number of “additional” out-of-pattern rush hour commuter trains on weekdays.
-The timetable can be viewed as a PDF here.
+Since the December 2007 timetable change, an hourly service has operated on the route in each direction seven days a week, complemented by a small number of “additional” out-of-pattern rush hour commuter trains on weekdays.

 These services are hauled by a dedicated fleet of eight class 246s (246 002 to 246 009) leased from the regional transport authority Landesnahverkehrsgesellschaft Niedersachsen mbH (LNVG), and formed of double-deck carriages.